add wishlist add wishlist show wishlist add compare add compare show compare preloader

 • Pressure sensors: Some electric toothbrush models are equipped with pressure sensors that alert you when you apply too much pressure while brushing.
 This can be essential for people with sensitive teeth or those prone to gum recession, as it helps prevent excessive brushing force that can damage the gums and enamel.

-• Variety of brushing modes: Electric toothbrushes have multiple brushing modes, like sensitive, whitening, and gum care, allowing a person to customize their brushing experience based on their specific dental needs.
+• Variety of brushing modes: Electric toothbrushes have multiple brushing modes, like sensitive, teeth whitening, and gum care, allowing a person to customize their brushing experience based on their specific dental needs.

 • Ideal for certain conditions: Electric toothbrushes can be particularly beneficial for individuals with arthritis or limited manual dexterity, as they require minimal effort to use effectively.